Dancing Under the Stars of Lyra

 To plug the lights in and connect them individually to the MIDI relays, I hacked up some power strips and 3-prong adapters.
 One connection on each adapter goes to the plug attached to the side of the power strip.

-The other side the power strip.
+The other side of the power strip.

 This is the circuit board which takes MIDI in and converts it to signals that drive the relays.
-I purchased the ciruit board, but made the case from scratch. is taking and how long the battery will last.
+I purchased the circuit board, but made the case from scratch.

 This is the bank of relays.
 Again, I bought the board, but made the case from scratch.
 Here, only 6 of the relays are actually connected.
 The device above the box is something that measures power usage (amps, watts, etc).
-This is coming in very handy to judge how much power everything
+This is coming in very handy to judge how much power everything is taking and how long the battery will last.

 We have ignition.
 The first light is lit.